Skip to content

 When you're trying to keep your rig running smoothly, the oil filter you choose matters more than you might think.
 It’s the main line of defense for your engine, and not all filters are created equal.
 While there are dozens of brands on the shelf, a few consistently stand out for their quality, reliability, and ability to handle the demands of a heavy-duty engine.
 These are the brands that have earned the trust of mechanics and operators alike, and they’re the ones you should be looking for when it’s time for a change.
 Choosing a reputable brand is one of the simplest ways to invest in your truck's long-term health and performance.

-Our Go-To Brands at Double K
+The Brands We Trust at Double K

 Here at Double K, we see trucks in every condition imaginable.
 We know what works and what doesn't when it comes to maintenance.
 Over the years, we've developed a short list of oil filter brands that we trust to protect our clients' engines.
 These brands deliver consistent performance and give you peace of mind on the road.
 When you're looking for a filter you can count on, start with names like Fleetguard, Baldwin, WIX, and Donaldson.
 They’ve proven their worth time and time again in the real world, where performance is what truly counts.